 His work has been recognized by numerous fellowships and awards, including the 2016 Medal of the Spanish Royal Physical Society, the 2014 Premio Rey Jaime I Prize for Basic Research, the 2006 DuPont Prize in Nanotechnology, the 2005 Friedrich Wilhelm Bessel Research Award of the Humboldt Foundation and two European Research Council Advanced Grants in 2011 and 2016.
 He is a fellow of the American Physical Society (2004), the American Association for Advancement of Science (AAAS) (2010), a member of the Academia Europaea (2016) and, since 2014, a foreign associate member of the U.S. National Academy of Sciences.

-Rubio will spend three months per year at the Flatiron Institute, collaborating on research on the electronic, structural and non-equilibrium dynamical properties of quantum many-body systems, and helping to develop the scientific agenda of the CCQ.
+Rubio will spend part of the year at the Flatiron Institute, collaborating on research on the electronic, structural and non-equilibrium dynamical properties of quantum many-body systems, and helping to develop the scientific agenda of the CCQ.